josemvas/jobrun/README.md

-JobQ
-====

 About
 -----
-**JobQ** is a configurable tool to submit simulation jobs to HPC clusters.
+**Jobrun** is a configurable tool to run simulation jobs in HPC clusters.
 It is compatible with PBS, LSF and Slurm and currently supports the following simulation software:

 * DFTB+
 * Gaussian